wbroem/gfcat/README.md

 * The contents of this repository are part of an ongoing research project.
 The form and function are generally limited to what is required for that project, and may not be appropriate for your project.
 Feedback is welcomed, but feature requests will probably not be honored.
 * The contents of this repository might change dramatically without notice.

+---

-### If you use the contents of this repository in your work, cite it with the Zenodo identifier as follows:
+### If you use the contents of this repository in your work, cite it with the Zenodo identifier:
 **TO BE CREATED**

 #### Please also cite the gPhoton project on which this work is based: